 RunnersWorld Tulsa Training Run Schedule

 Join our 19-week training program that has helped 1000's of runners and walkers reach their marathon or half marathon goals.
-The orientation/sign up dates are over but you can sign up for our training at RunnersWorld Tulsa at any time.
+The orientation for 2015 is Monday December 6th at 6:00pm.

 - Experienced Run Leaders.